Some General Information About Retainers

 Once you receive your retainers, you will need to come in 8-week intervals.
 The orthodontist will assess your progress and may lengthen these intervals to 3 months, 6 months or 1-year depending on your individual case.

 Please try and keep to the schedule that the orthodontist prescribes as the earlier shifting or movement is detected the easier it will be for the orthodontist to minimize it.
 Patients who do not wear their retainers as prescribed may require retreatment.
 We will gladly retreat you for relapse that you caused by not wearing your retainer(s), but you will be charged for such treatment.

 Lost or Broken Retainers

 If you do require a replacement retainer, we will need to schedule two appointments, each equally important.
 The first appointment will be to take an impression of your teeth so that we may fabricate a new retainer.
-The second appointment is to fit the retainer.
+The second appointment, usually approximately scheduled a week later, is to fit the retainer.
 As with your first retainer(s), the replacement retainer(s) need to be fitted to the teeth by the orthodontist.

 Frequently Asked Questions – Retainer Wear and Use